eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 ## Build the client

-> **Important** Before you build, verify once more that `LOCAL_UID` in `.env`
-> is the UID of your user (check with `echo $UID`), and that the file `.env`
-> (dot env) is called exactly that, and contains the parameters you expect.
-> You will get errors about missing permissions, during Step 3, if the UID is wrong.

 Build all required images.
-If building from source, this may take 20-30 minutes.
+If building from source, this may take up to an hour.
 Assuming you cloned the project into `eth2-docker`:
 ```
-cd ~/eth2-docker && sudo docker-compose build
+cd ~/eth2-docker && sudo docker-compose build --pull
 ```

 ## Additional and recommended Linux security steps